JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ## Limitations of Compose Multiplatform for desktop releases

-Compose Multiplatform for desktop has the following limitations:
+Compose Multiplatform for desktop supports only JDK 11 or later is supported due to the memory management scheme used in [Skia](https://skia.org/) bindings.

-* Only JDK 11 or later is supported due to the memory management scheme used in [Skia](https://skia.org/) bindings.
+Additionally:
 * Only JDK 17 or later is supported for packaging native distributions due to [`jpackage`](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jpackage.html) limitations.
 * There is a known [issue](https://github.com/JetBrains/compose-multiplatform/issues/940) with OpenJDK 11.0.12 when switching keyboard layouts on macOS.